 So, the attributes of any financial market data set will probably fall into either the bidding, trading or financial ratios category.
-If you’re looking to buy stock market data with particular attributes, it’s alway good to check with your provider in advance whether they have the information you need to enhance your analytics and decisions.
-Compare stock market data providers and to find the best database for stock market data for your unique requirements.
+If you’re looking to buy stock market data with particular attributes, it’s always good to compare a few providers first to find the best database for your unique requirements, and once you’ve found one that looks good, to double check with them whether they have the information you need to enhance your analytics and decisions.

 Now’s a good time, then, to learn about financial and stock market data sources.
 These are what vendors use to collect and compile their stock market raw data feeds.

 How is financial and stock market data collected?